Ruben165/movie-info-api/README.md

-Movie Information Application with C++ and Qt Framework using Open Movie Database API
+Movie Information Application with C++ (qmake build) and Qt Framework using Open Movie Database API